Hoeller McLaughlin PLLC | Hire a Fort Worth Criminal Defense Lawyer or DWI Attorney to Protect Your Rights and Fight Your Charge

 Court (Plea Negotiations and Trial)

-If the case is a misdemeanor or if the case if indicted by a grand jury, than you will start getting pre-trial court dates for your lawyer to discuss the case with you and negotiate with the prosecutor.
+If the case is a misdemeanor or if the case if indicted by a grand jury, than you will start getting pre-trial court dates with your lawyer to discuss the case with you and negotiate with the prosecutor.

 In many instances, the case can be settled outside of a trial.
 Our philosophy is we don’t need a trial if we can get the outcome we want without one.
 That saves client’s time, money, and being on public display in a jury trial.